tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.28.0 =
+* Added a new extension that fetches and adds book cover to reviews.

 = 1.27.0 =
 * Added option for fixed review criteria options.
 * Rewrote book data fetching feature.